misakimichy/choose-your-own-adventure/README.md

 Some "scenarios" can give users a clue on what input to enter next.
 Some responses should end the game while others lead to a new "scenario".

 ## Application should have:
-- A custom `Game` class with a constructor that includes fields such as ``.
+- A custom `Game` class with a constructor that includes fields.

-- Determine how the game's difficulty will change how a user can play the game.
-For instance, a user playing with a higher difficulty might get fewer chances to type an incorrect input.
-Hint: To do this, it will be necessary to store total attempts in the constructor.
+- Use `goto` statement to escape from nested if statement.

-- Allow users to pick up items that can affect the game later.
+- Allow users to pick up stories.
 - Have separate methods for each scenario.

 ## Setup/Installation Requirements